 - Lead by example.
 Do you know your company values?
 Can you explain them to a new starter?
 If not, you might not be doing a great job of leading by example.

 - Make your values part of the hiring process.
 Skills and experience are important, but what use are talented people if they don’t fit with the company culture?
 This also helps to reinforce the company’s values with every new hire.

 - Reinforce the company values in your communications.
-Mention them at all-hands, in your internal newsletter and anywhere else people will see them.
+Mention them at all-hands meetings, in your internal newsletter, and anywhere else people will see them.